rust-lang/book/src/ch04-02-references-and-borrowing.md

 This lets us write functions which take references as arguments instead of the values themselves, so that we won’t need to return them to give back ownership.

-There’s another word for what references do, and that’s ‘borrowing’.
+There’s another word for what references do, and that’s *borrowing*.
 Just like with real life, if a person owns something, you can borrow it from them.
 When you’re done, you have to give it back.